 Article III - Membership

 Section 1 - Membership in Texnikoi will be limited to no more than twenty-five additional students per year, selected from the College of Engineering, on the basis of their qualifications in conjunction with Section 1 of Article II.
 Such membership will be restricted to those students having completed two or more semesters in the College of Engineering with satisfactory academic achievement, not more than 1/5 of the new membership being composed of graduating seniors.
 Pre-majors and architecture majors are allowed.
 GPA minimum of 2.50 for applicants.
 The number of allowed inductees shall not exceed 25-30 members.
 Section 2 - No more than two “honorary” members will be initiated into Texnikoi during any given academic year.
 Section 3 - To maintain membership, a Texnikoi member must be an undergraduate in the College of Engineering, complete all Texnikoi projects which they are a part of and be in good academic standing with the university.
 In addition, members must take part in a minimum of one social event and one service event per semester, and one professional development event (inside or outside the organization) per year, which will be documented.
 General meetings may count as social events.
-Section 4 - Texnikoi will not discriminate against any person on the basis of age, ancestry, color, disability, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, religion, sex, sexual orientation, protected veteran status, or any other bases under the law, in its activities, programs, admission, and employment.
+Section 4 - Texnikoi will not discriminate against any person on the basis of age, ancestry, color, disability, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, ethnicity, religion, sex, sexual orientation, protected veteran status, or any other bases under the law, in its activities, programs, admission, and employment.

 Section 5 - Each member’s participation will be reviewed on a semester basis by the Secretary/Membership Chair.
 Failure to meet participation requirements will result in a probationary semester, election disqualification, and scholarship disqualification.
 If the participation requirements are not fulfilled during the probationary semester, possible deactivation will be decided by the executive officers at the subsequent semester participation review.
 Exemptions include medical reasons, internship/co-op, and other to be discussed by the executive board.